cbrandolino/log/movies.md

 ## May 2022

+- Thing from the Factory by the Field *(short)*, Joel Potrykus, 3.5, 🤘🏻🏹🍗🤢
 - Wait Until Dark, 1967, Terence Young, 3.5, 💉🦹🏻‍♂️🕶🔪
 - The Piano Teacher, 2001, Michael Hanecke, 4, 👩‍👦💚🎹🍆
 - Fish Tank, 2009, Andrea Arnold, 3.5, 👩‍👧‍👧❤️‍🩹